uhuruos/CloverOS/README.md

 ### It hangs on boot in Virtualbox
 In Virtualbox 6.x, change Graphics Controller to VBoxSVGA.
 This fixes the "Setting system clock using the hardware clock [UTC] ..." hang.

-### It hangs after "Boot from first hard disk"
-Remove the iso/usb/cd.
-The iso doesn't do it for some reason.

 ### Nvidia card crashes on boot with a green screen
 /etc/modprobe.d/blacklist.conf: